MulanSchneeberg/Deep-Learning-With-Python/Chapter 3-Get started with Neural networks/Anatomy of a neural network.md

 ### 1. Layers: the building block of deep learning

 Different layers are appropriate for different tensor formats and different types of data processing.
-- simple vector data, stored in 2D tensors of shape (samples, features), is often processed by densely connected layers, also called fully connected or dense layers **(the Dense class in Keras)**.
+- simple vector data, stored in rank-2 tensors of shape (samples, features), is often processed by densely connected layers, also called fully connected or dense layers **(the Dense class in Keras)**.
-- Sequence data, stored in 3D tensors of shape (samples, timesteps, features), is typically processed by recurrent layers such as an **LSTM layer**.
+- Sequence data, stored in rank-3 tensors of shape (samples, timesteps, features), is typically processed by recurrent layers such as an **LSTM layer** or  **1D convolution layers (Conv1D)**
-- Image data, stored in 4D tensors, is usually processed by 2D convolution layers **(Conv2D)**
+- Image data, stored in rank-4 tensors, is usually processed by 2D convolution layers **(Conv2D)** You can think of layers as the LEGO bricks of deep learning, a metaphor that is made explicit by Keras.
+Building deep learning models in Keras is done by clipping together compatible layers to form useful data-transformation pipelines.

+-
+Layer is an object that encapsulates some state (weights) and some computation (a forward pass).
+The weights are typically defined in a build() (although they could also be created in the constructor, __init__()), and the computation is defined in the call() method.
 ![Layers](./screenshot/layers.jpg)